wvanbergen/vertica/README.md

 Vertica is a pure Ruby library for connecting to Vertica databases.
 You can learn more about Vertica at http://www.vertica.com.
 This library currently supports queries.
-Prepared statements still need a bit of work
+Prepared statements still need a bit of work.

 # Install